-I am so excited for how this project turned out!
+I am so excited about how this project turned out!
 I have a plan this school year, but it requires a huge space that I can write and change each week.
-We have a blank space on the wall and I knew a huge chalkboard would be perfect.
+We have a blank space on the wall and I knew a huge chalkboard would be perfect, but I didn’t want it to be an eyesore!

 The whole project cost me about $60 for everything.
-Here is what you need:
+Which for this size of a chalkboard, with a finished stained frame, is a killer deal!

-The back of the board is thin MDF from Home Depot.
-They come in huge sheets but the wonderful people at Home Depot cut it exactly to 6×4 for me.
-Have them cut it to the size you specifically want.
-I brought it home and put a layer of Brush-On chalkboard paint and let it dry for 4 hours until I could add a second coat.
+The back of the chalkboard is thin MDF from Home Depot.
+They come in huge sheets, but the wonderful people at Home Depot cut it exactly to 6×4 for me.
+I suggest having them cut it to the size you specifically want.
+I brought it home and put a layer of Brush-On Chalkboard Paint and let it dry for 4 hours.
+Then I aded a second coat.

-While it was drying I measured my 1×4’s to frame the MDF.
+While it was drying, I measured my 1×4’s to frame the MDF.
 I laid my 1×4 on the side of my MDF and marked them about an inch longer than the MDF.
-Once I had my sides cut I placed them on the MDF, be sure to place them a little bit over the edge so the wood is more of a frame and the MDF doesn’t line right up with the wood.
-Then I measured the space in between and cut my top and bottom pieces that length.
+Once I had my 1×4 sides cut I placed them on the MDF.
+Make sure to place them a little bit over the edge so the wood is more of a frame and the MDF doesn’t line right up with the wood.
+I started by cutting and placing my two sides.
+Then I measured the space in between my side board at the top and the bottom of the chalkboard and then cut my top and bottom pieces that length.

 You can see about how much I took off here:

-Once the stain and the second layer of chalkboard paint had dried overnight we simply screwed them together.
+Once the stain and the second layer of chalkboard paint had dried overnight we simply screwed them together with small screws.
 Place your frame face down and line it up how you want it, then lay the chalkboard on top of it and put the screws in:

 We used little screws and reinforced the corners really well, and then added a few screws in the middle.

 I bought a hardware cup drawer pull to hold my chalk.
+I suggest buying them at a local hardware store, so you can just buy one and not a pack of them!
 I just had to screw it in from the back.

 Just a note for hanging the chalkboard – it is heavy!
 I made sure we could hang it on the studs in the wall.
 To do this I put a piece of masking tape along the wall.
 Then I used a stud finder to mark on the tape where the studs were.